Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 1. Fantastic visuals and working gameplay out-of-the-box to help speed up the game making process and create better visuals than most other engines at this time (2025)
 2. UE 5.4 Is the most accessable engine, as it is installed on the workstations at the University we intend to work at, and have installed it on our home computers without errors, enabling us to both work at home and away on this project.
 3. Unreal's inbuilt animation tools and inbuilt AI programming makes making the core mechanics of the game faster and easier than it would be to create it from scratch on different engines.
+(TechCrunch, Coldewey, 2022)

 ##### UE 5.4 Downsides:
 The downsides to working in unreal include the unfortunate fact that a lot of the assets in Fab, Quixel and by the Unreal Engine developers are not free and easily accessable (anymore),